21 Best Places to Visit in New England: The Ultimate List 🍁

 As far as where to stay in Portland goes, you’ve got excellent options with cool boutique hotels and unique vacation rentals.

-This seaside town is a wonderful place to visit, so be sure Portland is on your New England bucket list!
+This fun New England city is a wonderful place to visit, so be sure Portland is on your New England bucket list!

 Read Next: 11 Fun & Free Things to do in Portland Maine | How to Spend the Perfect Weekend in Portland